plutothespacedog/hardleGame/README.md

 ## Mobile Compatibility

-Hardle now (almost) works on mobile!
+Hardle now works on mobile!
 Enjoy playing on the go.
-I will fully fix the formatting in the coming days.
+More quality of life updates coming soon!

 ## Getting Started